Special Structures

 Signal

-The top-level structure Signal is included with the structure GObject and provides a high-level type safe representation of a signal, ('object_class, 'arg_e, 'arg_h, 'res_h, 'res_e) Signal.t, and associated operations.
+The top-level structure Signal is included with the structure GObject and provides a high-level type safe representation of a signal, ('object_class, 'h, 'e) Signal.t, and associated operations.

 The internal representation of type Signal.t is exposed to work around the value restriction when declaring a signal value.
-(A parameter of type Signal.t always contains a variable.)
+(The instantiation of the type ('object_class, 'h, 'e) Signal.t for every signal contains a type variable in the first parameter.)
 Typically, applications do not declare signals so the internal representation can be ignored.

 structure Signal :>